The CDC says covid-19 is airborne and spread by aerosols, warns of badly ventilated spaces

 But researchers long suspected that the virus could travel much farther, especially indoors and in places where people talk loudly or sing.
 Infamously, one infected person in March unknowingly passed covid-19 to 52 others at a choir practice in Washington state.
 Similar indoor “superspreader” events added weight to the idea of an airborne threat.

 The World Health Organization recognized the threat of aerosols in July, after hundreds of scientists urged the international body to address airborne spread.
-It’s not clear why the CDC finally followed; Jimenez says high-ranking CDC officials were still arguing publicly against airborne transmission as a major vector as recently as late August.
+It’s not clear why the CDC finally followed; Jimenez said high-ranking CDC officials were still arguing publicly against airborne transmission as a major vector as recently as late August.

 “Evidence has been accumulating for some time.
 Those of us who have been studying this were frustrated that the change was slow, but it finally came,” Jimenez said.